 - 1. If you are on the Notes Content Screen, Activate the "Notes, back button".
 Upon doing this, you will be returned to the Notes List screen. - 2.
 If Voiceover did not read the first line of the note from the last exercise, use the Explore gesture, or a combination of the Next Item and Previous Item gestures, until you have located it.
 VoiceOver will announce the first line of the note, and the time it was created.
 Finally, VoiceOver announces "button".
 This means you can activate this item. - 3.
 Activate this button.
 Upon doing this, the Notes Content screen will be displayed, and the note will be ready for viewing or editing.
-VoiceOver will announce "Notes, Back Button", to tell you the Current Item.
+VoiceOver will announce the date and time the note was last edited.